janbrrr/dndj/README.md

     1. On Windows: `venv\Scripts\activate`
     2. On Linux: `source venv/bin/activate`
 4. Install the requirements with `pip install -r requirements.txt`
+    1. Use the `requirements-dev.txt` if you are a developer

 Whenever you want to execute the program from the terminal, make sure the virtual environment is active.